 The River Cray is a chalk stream, rising from springs in Orpington, near Bromley, before flowing north to join the river Darent near Dartford and then the Thames.
 Chalk streams are one of our most special types of river – there are only around 200 chalk streams worldwide and 85% of them are in southern England.
 In their natural state, these rivers are rich in wildlife and picturesque, with gently-flowing, clear chalk-filtered water.

 Like many urban rivers, the Cray is under multiple pressures; from plastic pollution and other litter; toxic chemicals from roads, abstraction (when water is removed for human use) and invasive non-native species.
 Manmade structures such as weirs, bridges and culverts interrupt the natural flow patterns of the river and create barriers to fish migration.
 They also make it harder for wildlife such as fish, birds, and the invertebrates they feed on, to live there.

-In this way the Craywatch Project aims to support the Darent and Cray Catchment Partnership vision: ‘for the Darent and Cray to be a clean healthy river system with a sustainable flow which supports a diversity of wildlife by 2027’.
+The Craywatch Project supports the Darent and Cray Catchment Partnership vision: ‘For the Darent and Cray to be a clean healthy river system with a sustainable flow which supports a diversity of wildlife by 2027’.

 View Thames21’s River Cray Restoration Plan in more detail.

 This project has received funding from Enovert Community Trust, London Borough of Bexley and the Environment Agency.